formspree/formspree/README.md

 ### _cc

 This value is used for the email's CC Field.
 This lets you send a copy of each submission to another email address.
+If you want to cc multiple emails, simply make the cc field a list of emails each separated by a comma.

 ### _gotcha